NodeScriptLang/guides/src/faqs/terms-&-conditions.md

 **Paid Service:** a paid for Service Option, where the Client pays certain Fees to UBIO, details of which shall be set out in the Order Confirmation, if applicable

-**PAN Data:** primary account number, the unique payment card number that identifies the issuer and the particular cardholder account associated with a payment card;

 **Payment Terms:** the payment terms relating to the Client’s payment of any applicable Fees to UBIO as specified in the Order Confirmation (these will be monthly or annual fees, unless otherwise agreed in writing).

-**PCI:** payment card industry;

-**PCI Compliance:** payment card industry compliance;

-**PCI-DSS Compliance:** the Payment Card Industry Data Security Standard as issued by the Payment Card Industry Data Security Standards Council from time to time;

 **Platform:** the UBIO NodeScript, as detailed in the Services, and any platform through which UBIO provides the Services to the Client;